Published: 30 Mar 2022 | Category: Education | Stage: We have welcomed a family

 As you welcome and support families into your communities, one of the key areas of focus will be the English for Speakers of Other Languages (ESOL) classes.
 Adult members of the family are required to attend eight hours of ESOL classes per week.
 We realise that physically attending these classes isn’t always easy – and even more so if you have young pre-school children and limited access to free or affordable childcare.

-In recognition of the fact that delays to language learning can significantly impact on the integration and self-sufficiency of families (particularly, women in families), the government has renewed the ESOL Childcare Fund for 2023/2024 and is now inviting bids.
-For 2023-24, £1.8 million has been allocated to support projects and expenditure which can enable refugees to participate in English language training.
+In recognition of the fact that delays to language learning can significantly impact on the integration and self-sufficiency of families (particularly, women in families), the government has renewed the ESOL Childcare Fund for 2024/2025 and is now inviting bids.
+For this financial year, funding has been allocated to support projects and expenditure which can enable refugees to participate in English language training.
 Community Sponsorship groups are encouraged to apply for this funding in order to allow the parents of young children to access childcare facilities so that they can more easily attend ESOL classes.
 The fund is also open to Local Authorities and SMPs (and the Department of Education in Northern Ireland).

-Community Sponsorship groups can welcome families through the UK Resettlement Scheme (UKRS) and the Afghan Citizens Resettlement Scheme (ACRS).
-For this reason, the Home Office has allocated a funding pot of £600,000 per each resettlement scheme, specifically for ESOL childcare (separate funding has also been allocated for families who arrived into the UK through the Afghan Relocations and Assistance Policy (ARAP) scheme).
+Community Sponsorship groups who have welcomed families through the UK Resettlement Scheme (UKRS) and the Afghan Citizens Resettlement Scheme (ACRS) can apply for this funding.
+Funding has also been allocated for families who arrived into the UK through the Afghan Relocations and Assistance Policy (ARAP) scheme.

 For further information on the funding eligibility criteria, please see the below attachment ‘ESOL Childcare Fund Assessment Criteria’ and ‘ESOL Childcare Fund FI’.
 In addition, please find below the ‘ESOL Childcare Fund Bidding Template’, which your group may use to apply for the funding.